Crime in Vietnam

 Crime is present in various forms in Vietnam.
-According to the United States 2016 OSAC Crime report, Hanoi is rated as medium in Overall Crime and Safety Situation.
+According to the United States 2016 OSAC Crime report, Hanoi is rated as medium-risk in Overall Crime and Safety Situation.

 History of organised crime

-A forensic autopsy report of a murder victim killed in the year Bảo Đại 5 (1930).
+A forensic autopsy and crime investigation report of a female murder victim named Nguyễn Thị Xuân who was killed by a member of the Senegalese Tirailleurs in the year Bảo Đại 5 (1930).
+Due to overlapping jurisdictions both the Nguyễn dynasty and French colonial authorities were responsible for investigating the crime scene.

 Among the first organised crime group to emerge in Vietnam were the Bình Xuyên, which during the 1920s acted mainly as river pirates led by Dương Văn Dương.
 Bình Xuyên later became a legitimate military organization that controlled nearly the entire supply of opium of Vietnam in 1954.

-With the arrival of Vietnamese independence in 1945 (in the North) and 1955 (in the South), organized crime activity, including protection rackets, were drastically reduced as both the Northern and Southern governments purged criminal activity in their parts of the country.
+With the arrival of Vietnamese independence in 1945 (in the North) and 1955 (in the South), organized crime activity, including protection rackets, was drastically reduced as both the Northern and Southern governments purged criminal activity in their parts of the country.
 In spite of this, organized crime continued to persist in both parts of Vietnam.

 In the South during the 1960s, the underworld of Saigon was defined by the "Four Great Kings" period, where the city was ruled by the top four powerful mobsters who presided over much of the organized criminal activities and rackets within the city, such as the drug dens, prostitution houses, night clubs and casinos.
 These four gangsters were Đại Cathay, Huỳnh Tỳ, Ngô Văn Cái and Ba Thế, referred to with veneration by a Vietnamese saying "Nhất Đại – nhì Tỳ - tam Cái – tứ Thế".
 These venerations refer to each of the four mobsters respectively by their level of dominance, with Đại Cathay referred to as being the king among kings in the city.